Making the perfect brisket requires time, patience, and attention to detail. Here's a step-by-step guide to help you achieve excellent results!

 Brisket on the Board (IYKYK)

 When it’s ready to serve, brisket should be sliced against the grain, which will provide a nice and tender slice of pull apart brisket.
-With your first cut the lean flat is separated from the the fatty side and each is sliced against the grain and served to your friends and family based on how they like their brisket.
+With your first cut, the lean flat is separated from the fatty side.
+Slice against the grain and serve to your friends and family based on how they like their brisket.

 How To Slice a Brisket! | Chuds BBQ - YouTube

-Remember, each brisket is unique, and the cooking process may require adjustments based on factors like the size of the cut, your equipment, cooking temperate and personal preference.
+Remember, each brisket is unique.
+The cooking process may require adjustments based on the size of the cut, your equipment, cooking temperature, and personal preference.
 Experimentation and practice will help you perfect your brisket over time.
-If it doesn’t turn out as the perfect slice you can chop it up and use it in chili, nachos, tacos or a baked potato topping which will allow you to enjoy the delicious results of your efforts!
+If it doesn’t turn out as the perfect slice, you can chop it up and use it in chili, nachos, tacos, or as a baked potato topping!

 Perfect Brisket Sides